-The Victorian Branch of the Statistical Society of Australia Inc. (SSAI) is an umbrella group for all statisticians practising in Victoria and Tasmania, and for all non-statisticians with an interest in the field of statistics.
+The Victorian Branch of the Statistical Society of Australia Inc. (SSA Vic) is an umbrella group for all statisticians practising in Victoria and Tasmania, and for all non-statisticians with an interest in the field of statistics.
 It is run by the Branch Council, consisting of the President, Vice-President, Secretary, Treasurer, Newsletter Correspondent, Webmaster and several other councillors (up to 10 in total, including the executive positions).
 Members have the opportunity to participate in branch activities, and receive the Society’s journal, the SSAI Newsletter and the Branch Newsletter.

 Major branch activities include: